 The president shall confer a degree on a person who is deemed by the Admission and Student Affairs Committee to satisfy the requirements of Article 19.

 Article 22 (Types of Degrees)

-The degrees conferred by the Graduate School shall be as follows.
+The degrees conferred by the Graduate School shall be as stipulated in the Degree Regulations provided for separately.